pawurb/node-postgres-wiki/Testing.md

     node test/integration/client/simple-query-tests.js -u brian -d test_db

-If you'd like to execute all the unit or integration tests at one time, you can do so with the "run.js" script in the /test directory as follows:
+If you'd like to execute all the unit or integration tests at one time, you can do so with the "Makefile"

 ### Run all unit tests

-    node test/run.js -t unit
+    make test-unit

-or optionally, since `-t unit` is the default
+or optionally, since `unit` is the default

-    node test/run.js
+    make test

 ### Run all integration tests

-    node test/run.js -t integration -u brian -d test_db --password password!
+    make test-integration user=brianc password=1234 database=home host=somehost.com port=123

 ### Run all the tests!

-    node test/run.js -t all -u brian -d test_db --password password!
+    make test-all

 In short, I tried to make executing the tests as easy as possible.
 Hopefully this will encourage you to fork, hack, and do whatever you please as you've got a nice, big safety net under you.